 Hot flashes, trouble sleeping, mood changes, irregular vaginal bleeding, and vaginal dryness are common symptoms of menopause, a time when women’s bodies no longer produce the hormone estrogen as they once did.
 While these symptoms don’t necessarily require medical treatment, they shouldn’t be ignored.

-Certified menopause practitioners like Dr. Moreno specialize in providing care for women at this stage of life and can help you stay healthy and feeling your best now and in the years ahead.
+If you're struggling with menopause symptoms, your primary care provider or your obstetrician-gynecologist can help you and refer you to a menopause specialist when needed.
+Duke Health has gynecologists who specialize in providing care for women at this stage of life.
+They can help you stay healthy and feeling your best now and in the years ahead.

 Talk to Your Doctor about Menopause: Most Women Don’t

 More often than not, women see their primary care doctor for an annual checkup but don’t discuss menopause symptoms like night sweats or vaginal dryness because it could be an awkward conversation, or you might assume the symptoms will just go away.
 For some women, menopause symptoms will eventually end.
 However, talking to your doctor about your concerns is important because your doctor may recommend treatments that can help you find relief in the meantime.
 Or, they may suggest testing to confirm you aren’t dealing with a more serious concern.

 If you’re uncomfortable talking with your doctor about these personal symptoms or you aren’t satisfied with your doctor’s answers to your questions about menopause, consider seeking out a menopause specialist.
 These ob-gyn providers bring an additional level of expertise to your care.
 The North American Menopause Society certifies menopause practitioners who have undergone advanced training, and Duke employs three of just 25 gynecologists in North Carolina with this menopause certification.